-Mental slot Fire Reels example for demo guide
+Mental II slot Fire Reels example for demo guide

 Demo first